anza-xyz/agave/shred/README.md

 padding that follows the data, and not the trailer.
 So a data shred's body holds `Size - 88` bytes of ledger data, and the remainder of the body is padding, which the erasure coding needs in order to give every shard of a batch the same length.
 It is the one header field the layout does not pin, so a reader has to validate it rather than trust it.
+This crate validates it while reading the shred, alongside the boundaries the layout does pin, so `data()` is infallible: every shred that exists has a readable body, whichever door it came through.

+The two completion bits say what the shred ends, and neither is implied by the layout.
+A full FEC set is 32 data shreds' worth of bytes and entries usually run past it, so the last data shred of a batch carries `DATA_COMPLETE_SHRED` only when the caller says the data stops there, and `LAST_SHRED_IN_SLOT` (which implies it on the wire) only when the slot ends there. `BatchPosition` is how the writer takes that decision.

 ---